-Sea Duck, Snow Goose, Brant February 15, 2009 You must return your harvest reports to a WDFW office or submit them using the online reporting system at: wdfw.wa.gov/wlm/wlm_survey.
+You must submit your harvest reports using the online reporting system at: wdfw.wa.gov/wlm/wlm_survey or by mail to: WDFW, Waterfowl Section, 600 Capitol Way N, Olympia, WA 98501.

 Reports are due by the reporting deadlines even if you did not harvest any birds.